Trading EUR/USD

 Role of the Euro

-The European Union is the second biggest economic region, only overtaken by the USA.
-Its most recent nominal GDP is reported at around $15.2 trillion.
-But what some don’t realize when they look at their EUR/USD live chart, is that the Euro’s growth is predominantly driven by services and manufacturing.
+But what some don’t realize when they look at their EUR/USD live chart is that services and manufacturing predominantly drive the Euro’s growth.
 As such, when economic activity slows in the EU, the Euro usually weakens.

 History

 Wind back the clock twenty years, before the mini futures and binary options of today, and the forex markets were a different place.
-It was the German Deutschmark vs US dollar, plus the French Franc vs US dollar that dominated the scene.
+It was the German Deutschmark vs US dollar, plus the French Franc vs US dollar, that dominated the scene.

 However, January 1st 1999 set the wheels in motion for foreign exchange history.
 But the road to the Euro had been paved decades before that.